Please Be Safe

 Bulldog Alert Emergency Notifications

 UR Bulldog Alert is a communication service used to quickly send emergency alerts and notifications via text messages.
 It will be activated during an emergency or when there is a threat to safety or the security of campus.
-You can sign up by texting keyword “Redlands2022” to 226787.
-This subscription allows alert text messages from June 1 - August 14 and will then be deactivated.
+You can sign up by texting keyword “Redlands2023” to 226787.
+This subscription allows alert text messages until mid-August and will then be deactivated.

 If you hear a fire alarm sound, use the nearest safe exit, and go to the evacuation assembly area notes on the attached Evacuation Map (see below).